huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 - News: One paper (Ouroboros) accepted by EMNLP 2024 main.

 - News: One paper (CA-LoRA) accepted by COLM.
-See you in Philadelphia in October!
+The first COLM was super great!

 <!-- - News: Recently I have been working on efficient decoding algorithms.
 We have released  "Ouroboros", a new Speculative Decoding algorithm with Large Model Enhanced Drafting.
 Please refer to [Paper](https://arxiv.org/pdf/2402.13720.pdf) and [Code](https://github.com/thunlp/Ouroboros).
 It achieves speedups of up to $1.9\times$ and $2.8\times$ compared to lookahead decoding and speculative decoding, without any training. -->